noidexe/Enjin-Coin-Documentation/docs/starthere.md

 CryptoItem smart contracts.
 You don't need to know anything about smart contracts or how to program them to use ENJ, we do all the heavy lifting here for you.

 ### Cloud Platform
 The Cloud Platform is the main backend service of ENJ that connects your game to the Ethereum network.
-The TP acts as a hub, gathering requests from clients and game servers, interacting with the smart contracts on Ethereum, and returning data back to your game.
+The Platform acts as a hub, gathering requests from clients and game servers, interacting with the smart contracts on Ethereum, and returning data back to your game.

-Currently, we are using a cloud based solution to host the Cloud Platform for you, so you don't need to worry about setting up things yourself, all you need is an account and a subscription.
-In the future, we will be offering ways for developers to run their own self hosted TPs.
+Currently, we are using a cloud based solution so the platform is hosted for you.
+You don't need to worry about setting up things yourself, all you need is an developer account and a subscription.
+In the future, we will be offering ways for developers to run their own self hosted platform(s).

 ### SDKs and APIs
 The most basic way to talk to the Cloud Platform is by using our [GraphQL API](https://graphql.org/learn/).
 If you can use HTTP from your game to talk to a web service, you'll probably be able to talk to your Cloud Platform via this interface.